 Molekule Group, Inc. Announces Closing of $10.0 Million Private Placement and Deferral of $6.0 million Principal Amortization Through 2025

-/EIN News/ -- PALM BEACH GARDENS, Fla., May 08, 2023 (GLOBE NEWSWIRE) -- Molekule Group, Inc. (“Molekule” or the “Company”) (Nasdaq: MKUL), reported today the closing of its previously-announced approximately $10 million private placement with a single institutional investor.
+PALM BEACH GARDENS, Fla., May 08, 2023 (GLOBE NEWSWIRE) -- Molekule Group, Inc. ("Molekule" or the "Company") MKUL, reported today the closing of its previously-announced approximately $10 million private placement with a single institutional investor.

 The transaction consists of (i) 3,400,000 shares of the Company's common stock, (ii) a Series A Warrant to purchase up to 3,125,000 shares of common stock, (iii) a Series B Warrant to purchase up to 6,250,000 shares of common stock, and (iv) a Pre-Funded Warrant to purchase up to 2,850,000 shares of common stock.
 The Company received gross proceeds of $9,971,500.